Legana/AMP_prediction_in_genomes/01_data_comparison.md

 longer sequences (between 60-300) and mature, which only contains short sequences (between 10-50)

-# Reference proteomes

-As representative examples of the type of data that would be used as input in ’omics scanning applications we used the complete proteome sets of *Arabidopsis thaliana* (a plant) and *Homo sapiens* (human).
-Both organisms have been intensively studied and as a consequence their reference proteomes are likely to include sequences for the vast majority of protein-coding genes.
-Functional information for the proteins, including AMPs in these species is among the most complete available, but it even for these organisms it is highly likely that some known AMPs have not been identified.
-Our assumption here is that these proteomes are completely classified for AMP activity (ie every AMP correctly identified).

 First we compare the test and training data of each predictor.
 For all predictors other than AmPEP the length distributions of test and training were almost identical reflecting the fact the in most cases the